grid reference TM 207 663Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 listed building grade II

 CAMRA Ipswich & East Suffolk branch.

 last updated 18/09/2017

 also traded as as: Royal Oakhistorical era: mid 20th century

 closed April 30th, 1970

 Originally only licensed as a beerhouse, the Royal Oak only got its full license on March 3rd 1950.

-Closure date as reported by a caller to Lesley Dolphin's BBC Radio Suffolk programme.
+The closure date was reported by a caller to Lesley Dolphin's BBC Radio Suffolk programme.

 Around 1901 my aunt's grandfather, Samuel Hawes, was a farmer, miller and landlord of the Oak.
 His mill was apparently situated opposite the house and there were oak trees close to the premises, one of which was cut down to make a bureau for the 21st birthday of his oldest son.
-That bureau is now in my possession.
+That bureau is now in my possession.from Robert Hawes

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)